FATSORT

 −r

-Sort in reverse order
+Sort in reverse order.

 −R

-Sort in random order
+Sort in random order.

-This options makes all other sort options obsolete.
+This option overrides all other sort options.

 −t

-Sort by last modification date and time
+Sort by last modification date and time.

 −d DIR

-Sort directory DIR only
+Sort the specified directory DIR only.

 −D DIR

-Sort directory DIR and all subdirectories
+Sort DIR and all its subdirectories.

 −x DIR